farm16/appfigures/README.md

 # AppFigures
-Ofcourse there are many improventment that could be implemented, specially after adding redux (which will make it easyto do so).
+Of course, many improvements could be implemented, especially after adding redux (which will make it easy to do so).
 To run the application please set a local variable in your computer to point the URL.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Set Local Envs example
-- examples are done using linux terminal commands (I am a linux guy)
+- examples are done using Linux terminal commands (I am a Linux guy)

 export variable $URL :
 ### `➜ export URL=https://yourEndPointHere`